rel1c/khet/README.md

 the root directory.
 To undo and clean-up, simply remove the created `build/` directory.

-## Plan
+## Goal

 The following is a structure to guide further development.
 I only look at this project once in a while, and I could use all the help I can get.
-The primary goal is to achieve a state similar to where it was left off, as can be seen in the old branches using Python and AIMA code from Peter Norvig.
+The primary goal is to develop a program that executes a game of Khet 2.0 and employs a challenging AI agent.

 To build an efficient engine I am borrowing from the chess AI playbook and using bit-boards to hold game state and execute game logic.
 The situation for